About Betsy Todd, MPH, RN

 A March 17 research letter published in the New England Journal of Medicine reported on experiments in which SARS-CoV-2, the virus that causes COVID-19, was artificially aerosolized.
 (For comparisons, SARS-CoV-1, which causes SARS, was also aerosolized.)
 A nebulizer was used to aerosolize the virus, and the aerosol was fed into a rotating drum.
 The drum apparatus helps to keep the suspended aerosols from settling out of the air, so that their dynamics can be more closely studied.

-Under these controlled conditions, the researchers were able to demonstrate that artificially aerosolized virus remained viable and infectious for three hours, and that therefore it’s “plausible” that, if something causes the virus to aerosolize outside of the lab, this could be another mode of […]
+Under these controlled conditions, the researchers were able to demonstrate that artificially aerosolized virus remained viable and infectious for three hours, and that therefore it’s “plausible” that, if something causes the virus to aerosolize outside of the lab, this could be another […]

 Making Sense of Interim CDC Guidance on N95 vs. Surgical Masks for COVID-19